Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

-Open nephrolithotomy is surgery to open your kidney to remove kidney stones.
+Open nephrolithotomy is surgery to remove kidney stones.

 - You have a fever.